WELCOME TO THE GENERAL SURGERY RESIDENCY PROGRAM AT THE UNIVERSITY OF KENTUCKY.

 Senior residents rotating in pediatric or cardiothoracic surgery gain more comprehensive experience in those principal areas of general surgery.

-Residents rotate through the University of Kentucky Chandler Hospital, Veterans Affairs Medical Center, St. Joseph Hospital, and St. Claire Regional Medical Center.
+Residents rotate through the University of Kentucky Chandler Hospital, Veterans Affairs Medical Center, Baptist Health, Murray-Calloway County Hospital, and St. Claire Regional Medical Center.
 This provides residents a broad and extensive surgical experience.
 The hybrid Operating Rooms at the University of Kentucky A.B.
 Chandler Hospital are state-of-the-art and remain busy, providing residents with excellent opportunities to observe, engage, and improve their skills as surgeons.
 We are proud of our programs and are committed to providing our residents with the guidance and experience to develop into outstanding surgeons.

 Graduates of the program consistently perform well on the American Board of Surgery’s Qualifying and Certification examinations.